 Pregnancy and COVID: A Q&A

 In these unprecedented times, expectant mothers may have concerns about coronavirus and its effects on pregnancy.
-Atlanta Parent spoke to Denise Jamieson, MD, the department chair of Gynecology & Obstetrics at Emory University School of Medicine and an adjunct professor of epidemiology at Rollins School of Public Health, about what pregnant mothers should do to protect themselves during this time.
+Atlanta Parent spoke to Denise J. Jamieson, MD, MPH, the department chair of Gynecology & Obstetrics at Emory University School of Medicine and an adjunct professor of epidemiology at Rollins School of Public Health, about what pregnant mothers should do to protect themselves during this time.

 Besides social distancing and hand washing, what else can a pregnant woman do to protect herself from the coronavirus?